Continuous and other finitely generated canonical cofinal maps on ultrafilters: Basic cofinal maps on iterated Fubini products of p-points

 \section{Basic cofinal maps on iterated Fubini products of p-points}

-Fubini products of p-points do not in general have continuous Tukey reductions.
+Fubini products of p-points do not in general have continuous Tukey reductions, as pointed out in the introduction (see below for more discussion).
 However, we will show that they do have canonical cofinal maps satisfying many of the properties of continuous maps, which we call {\em basic} (see Definition \ref{defn.basicTredtree} below).
-Making use of the natural representation of Fubini iterates of p-points as ultrafilters generated by $\vec{\mathcal{U}}$-trees on some flat-top front $B$ (recall Fact \ref{fact.precise.connection}), we show in Theorem \ref{thm.allFubProd_p-point_cts} that countable iterates of Fubini products of p-points have {\em basic Tukey reductions}.
-Such Tukey reductions are represented by finite end-extension preserving maps and hence are continuous on the space $2^{\hat{B}}$ with the Cantor topology, where $\hat{B}$ is the tree consisting of all initial segments of members of the front $B$.
+Making use of the natural representation of a Fubini iterate of p-points as an ultrafilter generated by $\vec{\mathcal{U}}$-trees on some front $B$ (recall Lemma \ref{lem.precise.connection}), we show in Theorem \ref{thm.allFubProd_p-point_cts} that countable iterates of Fubini products of p-points have {\em basic Tukey reductions}.
+Such Tukey reductions are continuous on the space $2^{\hat{B}}$ with the Cantor topology, where $\hat{B}$ is the tree consisting of all initial segments of members of the front $B$.
 This extends a key property of p-points (recall Theorem \ref{thm.ppoint}) to a large class of ultrafilters.
 Theorem \ref{thm.allFubProd_p-point_cts} will be applied in Sections \ref{sec.directapp} and \ref{sec.finitegen}.